-- 3.5.1 There are changes planned to the business rates retention scheme due to proposals by government for the implementation of 100% business rates retention by local authorities by 2020.
-Central Government.
-The Local Authority bodies in Leicestershire are no considering applying to be a pilot area as part of the development and implementation of 100% business rates retention by the end of the current parliament. - 3.5.2 The Government propose that 100% business rates retention will have some strong similarities with the existing system.
+- 3.5.1 There are changes planned to the business rates retention scheme due to proposals by government for the implementation of 75% % business rates retention by local authorities by 2020/21.
+Central Government still have a longer-term aim of moving to 100% retention.
+The recent settlement also noted that there is likely to be a baseline reset in 2020/21, this change is likely to reduce growth income retained by the council, but the details are not yet available in detail and consultation is in progress. - 3.5.2 The Government propose that 75% interim change and the final 100% business rates retention scheme will have some strong similarities with the existing system.
 For example, there will continue to be a level of redistribution between authorities similar to the current system of tariffs and top-ups.

-In addition, there will continue to be protection in the system to insulate authorities from shocks or significant reductions in their income.
-However, they do want to provide incentives to encourage growth and will want pilot arrears to demonstrate a holistic approach to dealing with area wide. - 4.
+Current Pooling arrangements

+- 3.5.3 HBBC are currently in a pooling arrangement to enable growth that would normally be shared with central government to be retained for use in the area via the LEPP. - o 2017/18 forecast at Q3 within the pool is a forecast net gain of £4.7m - o 2018/19 the forecasts a gain of £6m - 3.5.4 Provisions for appeals is still the major uncertainty, mainly due to the absence of appeals information from the VOA for the 2017 RV list.
+Levels of provisions have therefore been set at prudent levels, if levels need to be increased then this gain will reduce.
+In addition to provisions held by individual partner bodies to the pool, the pool itself will retain a £2m contingency against fall in rates income across the pool area.

+- 3.5.5 This contingency will be reviewed by the time there is any release of the surplus to the LLEP in October 18, if there were any significant issues known by then, the amount being released could be reviewed. - 4.
 EXEMPTIONS IN ACCORDANCE WITH THE ACCESS TO INFORMATION PROCEDURE RULES - 4.1 Report to be taken in open session - 5.
-FINANCIAL IMPLICATIONS [AW] - 5.1 Contained in the body of the report.

-6. LEGAL IMPLICATIONS (MR)

-6.1 Section 59A of the Local Government Finance Act 1988 allows local authorities to pool business rates.
-The pooling between the Leicestershire Council's will be governed by a legal agreement between the parties.

-7. CORPORATE PLAN IMPLICATIONS

-7.1 To ensure the Council's governance arrangements are robust.
+FINANCIAL IMPLICATIONS (AW) - 5.1 Contained in the body of the report. - 6.
+LEGAL IMPLICATIONS (MR) - 6.1 Section 59A of the Local Government Finance Act 1988 allows local authorities to pool business rates.
+The pooling between the Leicestershire Council's will be governed by a legal agreement between the parties - 7.
+CORPORATE PLAN IMPLICATIONS - 7.1 To ensure the Council's governance arrangements are robust - 8.
+CONSULTATION - 8.1 All members of the Business Rates Pool were included in decisions made on its future operation from 2016/17 onwards.

-8. CONSULTATION

-8.1 All members of the Business Rates Pool were included in decisions made on its future operation from 2016/17 onwards.
 The Pool was agreed to be extended for 2016/17 and the contingency held with the pool increased from £0.7m to £2m.
 This is created from amounts not returned to DCLG, but held within the pool to guard against future appeals.
-There is no reduction on the council's share of retained rates.

-9. RISK IMPLICATIONS

-- 9.1 It is the council's policy to proactively identify and manage significant risks which may prevent delivery of business objectives. - 9.2 It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
+There is no reduction on the council's share of retained rates. - 9.
+RISK IMPLICATIONS - 9.1 It is the council's policy to proactively identify and manage significant risks which may prevent delivery of business objectives. - 9.2 It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
 However, it is the officer's opinion based on the information available, that the significant risks associated with this decision / project have been identified, assessed and that controls are in place to manage them effectively. - 9.3 The following significant risks associated with this report / decisions were identified from this assessment: